CS571-F25/p204/spec.md

   - The recents list keeps the 10 most recently opened room IDs for quick access.
 - **Mail & Invites**:
   - Invites are stored in `termrooms_invites` with sender, recipient, and message metadata.
-  - MailPage surfaces invites addressed to the signed-in username (or guest display name) and offers a simple invite form.
+  - MailPage surfaces invites addressed to the signed-in username (or guest display name) and offers a simple invite form plus accept/decline controls.

 ---